Full House (Armenian TV series): Season 7 (2017)

 After living together for years, this time the Fulhousians were allowed to arrange their lives as they imagined.
-Musheghgh and Tamara got married secretly from relatives and lived carefree in Tamara's house.
+Mushegh and Tamara got married secretly from relatives and lived carefree in Tamara's house.
 Unlike Mushegh and Tamara, Felix and Tatev went on a honeymoon after their wedding.
-Returning from the tour, Felix and Tatev are surprised to learn that Lika will continue to live in their house.
-But this is not the only surprise.
-Everything turns upside down when Mushegh's father Ishkhan appears and changes the lives of all our heroes.
+Returning from the tour, Felix and Tatev are surprised after learning that Lika will continue to live in their house.
+This is not the only surprise, however.
+Everything turns upside down when Mushegh's father, Ishkhan appears and changes the lives of all our heroes.